AlanMDaniel/Researcher-Professional-Development/crisis_guide.md

 * **Do Secure Your IP:** You have a right to your *methodology*, *code*, *manuscripts*, and *notes*.
 * **Method:** Use git to push code to a private personal repository.
 Use local email clients to archive correspondence.

-### **2\.
-The "Soft" Correction Strategy**
+### **2. The "Soft" Correction Strategy**

 If you have been left off a paper, do not immediately accuse the PI of fraud.
 Frame it as an administrative error to give them a face-saving exit.

+**The Email Template:**
+> "Hi [PI],
+>
-* **The Email:** "Hi \[PI\], I saw the new preprint\!
+> I saw the new preprint!
 It looks great.
-I noticed my name was missing from the author list, which I assume is just a clerical error given that the analysis relies on the code I wrote in \[Month/Year\].
-Let me know if you need me to contact the journal to update the metadata."
+I noticed my name was missing from the author list, which I assume is just a clerical error given that the analysis relies on the code I wrote in [Month/Year].
+>
+> Let me know if you need me to contact the journal to update the metadata."

+**The Trap:**
-* **The Trap:** If they admit it was an error, you win.
+If they admit it was an error, you win.
 If they deny your contribution, you now have written proof of their refusal, which is required for any future inquiry.

 ## **Phase 2: Documentation & Recording**